Lucille La Verne

-Lucille La Verne (November 7, 1872 – March 4, 1945) was an American actress known for her appearances in early sound films, as well as for her triumphs on the American stage.
-She is most widely remembered as the voices of the Old Witch in the 1932 Silly Symphony short, Babes in the Woods, and the first Disney villain, the Evil Queen, Snow White's wicked stepmother from Snow White and the Seven Dwarfs (1937), Walt Disney's first full-length animated feature film as well as her final film role.
+Lucille La Verne Mitchum (November 7, 1872 – March 4, 1945) was an American actress known for her appearances in early sound films, as well as for her triumphs on the American stage.
+She is most widely remembered as the voice of the first Disney villain, the Evil Queen in Snow White and the Seven Dwarfs (1937), Walt Disney's first full-length animated feature film, serving as her final film role.

 Biography

-La Verne was born near Nashville, Tennessee, on November 7, 1872.
+Lucille La Verne Mitchum was born near Nashville, Tennessee, on November 7, 1872 (although some sources say 1869).
 She began her career as a child in local summer stock.
 As a teenager, she performed in small touring theater troupes.
 When she was 14, she played both Juliet and Lady Macbeth back to back.
 Her ability to play almost any part quickly caught the attention of more prolific companies, and she made her Broadway debut in 1888.
 She then became a leading lady with some of the best stock companies in America, scoring triumphs in San Francisco, Boston, and other cities.
 She eventually ran her own successful stock company.

 On the New York stage, she was known for her range and versatility.
 Among her hits on Broadway were principal roles in Uncle Tom's Cabin, Seven Days and Way Down East.
 She was also known for her blackface roles.
 Her biggest stage triumph came in 1923 when she created the role of Widow Caggle in the hit play Sun Up.
 With her Broadway run, US tour, and European tour, La Verne gave over 3,000 performances.
 She also worked on Broadway as a playwright and director.
 In the late 1920s, a Broadway theater was named for her for a short period of time.

+In 1934, La Verne experienced a life-threatening medical emergency and needed the muscles along her rib cage to be reconstructed by Los Angeles surgeons, from which she recovered.